brownieboy/array.prototype.puresplice/README.md

 # array.prototype.pureSplice()

 Array method to return a new array with a specified number of elements removed.
 Unlike JavaScript's native array.splice() method, array.pureSplice does *not* modify the source array.
+This is important if immutability of data is important to you and/or you are using libraries such as Redux.

 ##Issues with JavaScript's native splice()